l0wigh/Fluorite/README.md

 # Fluorite 1.0 (BETA)

-Fluorite is a really simple dynmaic tiling window manager that aims to be light and functionnal.
+Fluorite is a dynamic tiling window manager that aims to be light, functionnal, predictable, and beautiful.

 ![Fluorite Presentation](./demo.png)

+## Features

+- Dynamic master layout tiling.
+- Stacked layout (Monocle layout in DWM).
+- Floating windows management.
+- Static configuration for bindings, custom C functions and more, compiled with Fluorite.
+- Dynamic configuration with auto-reload for styling from text file.
+- Organizer mode, let you swap windows freely.
+- Works with multiple monitors.
+XMonad style.

-## Information ?
+## Documentation ?

 Go to [Fluorite Website](https://fluorite.surge.sh) for more informations.
 I talk about configuration, installation, ect...